 Parents/guardians may request a conference at any time.
 Classroom teachers are available from 3:00 p.m. - 3:45 p.m.
 Monday through Thursday or upon request.
 It is strongly encouraged that parents meet with their child's classroom teacher concerning a situation before requesting a meeting with the school principal.
-To lower building capacity and minimize exposure, conferences may be held virtually.
+Conferences may also be held virtually.